31 October 2016

 Track highlights: 1.
 "I Exhale" - 2.
 "If Rah" - 3.
 "Low Burn" - 5.
 "Motorhome" - 6.
 "Ova Nova" - 7.
 "Nylon Strung"

-9th studio album by Underworld released after three live albums [including a part as musical directors at the 2012 Summer Olympics in London], two compilations and a soundtrack, and who knows how many collaboration works, all following the 2010 album Barking.
-Apparently, the obscure title refers to what Hyde's father said to his wife, Barabara, shortly before passing away [see The Guardian review].
+9th studio album by Underworld released after three live albums [including a part as musical directors at the 2012 Summer Olympics in London], two compilations and a soundtrack, and who knows how many collaboration works, all following 5½ years after Barking (Sep.
+2010).
+Apparently, the obscure title refers to what Hyde's father said to his wife, Barbara, shortly before passing [see The Guardian review below].
 It seems with this album that Rick Smith and Karl Hyde once again have regained some of their curiosity concerning progressive house and moved away from techno influences.

 The album is perhaps at a more experimental level than I believe the two have ever found themselves at before.
 I think, the album may silence critics who have argued that Smith and Hyde wouldn't know how to appeal to their fans after Darren Emerson left the band.
 It's clearly an improvement from their two most recent studio albums.
 The album has been met by critical acclaim, which also brought the duo a Grammy nomination.